-Yes, I know Halloween is here, but I hope it’s not too soon to give you 9 awesome Thanksgiving DIY projects to consider.
+Are you ready to think about Thanksgiving?
+It’s not too soon to give you some awesome Thanksgiving DIY projects to consider.

-One day it’s Halloween and the next we are switching over to turkeys and pilgrims and thankful signs.
+Once Halloween has come and gone, we switch over to turkeys and pilgrims and thankful signs.
 Time for some Thanksgiving DIY projects.

-I recently created a new Pinterest Board called Thanksgiving Ideas, a place to collect and revisit great ideas for Thanksgiving decorating and entertaining.
+I have a Pinterest Board called Thanksgiving Ideas, a place to collect and revisit great ideas for Thanksgiving decorating and entertaining.
+I recently added another Pinterest Board, Thanksgiving DIY Projects.
+I’m adding ideas to it every day.

 All of these awesome Thanksgiving DIY projects are easy, doable in a short time, and very affordable.
 They are pretty and cute and funny and stylish.
 My kind of Thanksgiving DIY projects.
 I hope they are yours too.